Is There an Alternative to Spinal Fusion?

 Spinal Fusion Indications

 Typically, spinal fusion surgery is done for mechanical low back pain.
-Often, the pain you experience increases with various activities and it could be related to degenerative disc disease.
-Sometimes, though, it happens from low-grade slippages of your spine, such as with isthmic spondylolisthesis and degenerative spondylolisthesis.
+Often, the pain you experience increases with various activities and could be related to degenerative disc disease.
+Sometimes, it occurs from low-grade slippage of your spinal bones, such as with isthmic spondylolisthesis and degenerative spondylolisthesis.

 Most doctors recommend surgery as a final option if no other treatment has helped.
 Other indications for spinal fusion can include:

 The benefits of spinal fusion are plentiful.
 This is particularly true for those who live with back pain every day.
 This can diminish your quality of life.
 But, ultimately, good candidates for spinal fusion therapy are those who could damage their spinal cord and become paralyzed.

 However, there are risks involved with any surgical procedure.
 You could develop an infection, profuse bleeding, nerve damage, or blood clots.
 With spinal fusion, you could feel immense pain in the area where the bones are fused.
 Sometimes, patients even have poor bone formation, so the fusion isn’t successful.